WHAT IS THE DIFFERENCE BETWEEN A PSYCHOANALYST AND A PSYCHIATRIST?

 It is well established in medical literature that the long-term solution to mental and emotional problems and the pain they cause cannot be solved by medication alone.
 Instead of just treating the symptom, psychotherapy addresses the cause of our distress and the behavior patterns that curb our progress.
 You can best achieve sustainable growth and a greater sense of well-being with an integrative approach to wellness.
 Working with your medical doctor you can determine what’s best for you, and in some cases a combination of both medication and therapy is the right course of action.

-WHAT’S THE DIFFERENCE BETWEEN TALKING TO YOU OR MY BEST FRIEND OR FAMILY?
+WHAT’S THE DIFFERENCE BETWEEN TALKING TO A THERAPIST OR MY BEST FRIEND OR FAMILY?

 The difference is talking to someone who has the training and expertise to understand you and your life.
 A psychoanalyst can help you approach your situation in a new way – teach you new skills, gain different perspectives, listen to you without judgment or expectations, and help you listen to yourself.
 Furthermore, psychotherapy is completely confidential.
-You won’t have to worry about others “knowing my business.”
-Lastly, if your situation provokes a great deal of negative emotion, if you’ve been confiding in a friend or family member, there is the risk that once you are feeling better you could start avoiding that person so you aren’t reminded of this difficult time in your life.
+Speaking with a psychoanalyst is helpful because it provides expertise and an environment that talking to friends and family cannot offer.

 HOW LONG WILL IT TAKE?